mesosphere/dcos-docs-site/pages/services/confluent-kafka/2.6.0-5.1.2/security/index.md

 }
 ```

-It is possible to enable SSL authentication after initial installation, but the service may be unavailable during the transition.
-Additionally, your {{ model.techShortName }} clients will need to be reconfigured.
+<p class="message--note"><strong>NOTE: </strong> It is possible to enable SSL authentication after initial installation, but the service may be unavailable during the transition.
+Additionally, your {{ model.techShortName }} clients will need to be reconfigured.</p>

 #### Authenticating a Client